dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/README.md

 # Some notes about Applescript in Sequoia

+### Table of contents
+Here you will find notes concerning AppleScript and the Shortcuts application.
+Only the MacOS context is concerned.
 ## System Events
 If applications are not scriptable, you can use the System Events process, provided you are familiar with the interface elements.
 The example provided will focus on PDF printing, with choice of name and destination folder.